Searching for tips on how to lose 10 pounds in a month?

-Losing 10 pounds in a month is a steep goal, but the good news is, it is doable.
+Losing 10 pounds in 1 month is totally doable.

 How to Lose 10 Pounds In a Month